-Jonathan's first book, Everyday Words and the Character of Prose in Nineteenth-Century Britain (Cambridge University Press 2017), earned Honorable Mention for the Sonya Rudikoff Prize for the Best First Book in Victorian Studies.
-It describes the grammar of everyday language that underwrote what counted as knowledge for Victorian writers, including many novelists and scientists such as Lyell, Darwin, and Tyndall.
-"Characterization," it shows, was a historically specific mode of description that represented things other than fictional people and that aimed not to reproduce facts but to deviate from them—and yet still tell the truth.
+Jonathan Farina teaches undergraduate and graduate courses on nineteenth-century British literature, the novel, and critical theory, as well as the Honors Colloquia on the Ancient and Early-Modern Worlds.
+The author of more than 20 peer-reviewed articles and book chapters and 25 scholarly book reviews and omnibus review essays, he writes about the history of fiction as a form of knowledge.
+His first book, Everyday Words and the Character of Prose in Nineteenth-Century Britain (Cambridge University Press 2017; paperback 2019), earned Honorable Mention for the Sonya Rudikoff Prize for the Best First Book in Victorian Studies.
+It describes a repertoire of everyday language that underwrites what counted as knowledge for British writers of all kinds, including novelists and scientists.
+“Characterization,” it shows, was a historically specific mode of description that represented things other than fictional people and that aimed not to reproduce facts but to deviate from them—and yet still tell the truth.

-Jonathan is working on a second book, Aformalism: Undisciplined Knowledge in Nineteenth-Century Britain, which recasts Victorian literary criticism as a repository of alternative, never-institutionalized forms of knowledge production rather than a mere genealogy of new criticism and other contemporary modes of interpretation.
-To this end, he is finishing an article on "awkwardness" as the constitutive affect of literary criticism and another on the problem of translating "obviousness" into respectable knowledge.
+A second book is well underway: Aformalism: Nineteenth-Century Literary Criticism and the Dispositions of Modern Knowledge recasts Victorian literary criticism as a rich repository of alternative, never-institutionalized forms of knowledge production rather than a mere genealogy of new criticism or other contemporary modes of interpretation.
+This project includes chapters on “awkwardness” as the constitutive affect of literary criticism; the problems with recognizing the “obvious” as knowledge; the Victorian stylistic conventions of “theory”; and the representation of "cool" reading as “knowledge work.”

-Jonathan has delivered invited talks at Columbia, the Grad Center at CUNY, Princeton, Rutgers, Toronto, the New York Public Library, and elsewhere, and dozens of conference papers.
+Jonathan has delivered invited talks at Princeton, Columbia, Toronto, Rutgers, the Grad Center at CUNY, the New York Public Library, the Bronx Museum of the Arts, and elsewhere.
+And he has presented dozens of conference papers throughout North America and the UK.

 - Ph.D., New York University